Tag Archives: weekend reading

 Idols are all glitter and no goldโ€”God is God and always good.
 Idol-worship stinksโ€”worshiping God satisfies.
 As David declared: โ€œYou make known to me the path of life; in your presence there is fullness of joy; at your right hand are pleasures forevermoreโ€ (Psalm 16:11).

-Brandon is the pastor of Bandana Baptist Church in Bandana, Kentucky, where he lives with his wife, Dakota, and their three dogs, Susie, Aries, and Dot.
-Brandon and Dakota are also foster parents through Sunrise Children’s Services of Kentucky.
-Brandon is also a published author and a religious columnist for the Advance Yeoman newspaper in Ballard County, Kentucky.
-He is also a devotional contributor for Kentucky Today, a news publication of the Kentucky Baptist Convention.
-His columns are also featured in the Times-Argus newspaper of Central City, Kentucky, West Kentucky News of western Kentucky, and the online blog, Reforming the Heart.
+Brandon is the pastor of Bandana Baptist Church in Bandana, Kentucky, where he lives with his wife, Dakota, their much-prayed for son, Oliver, and their three dogs.
+Brandon and Dakota previously served as foster parents through Sunrise Children’s Services of Kentucky.
+Brandon is also a published author and his Bible Gleanings columns are featured in over sixteen publications throughout Kentucky, Illinois, Tennessee, and Indiana.
+He is also a devotional contributor for Kentucky Today, a news publication of the Kentucky Baptist Convention, and an editor at Reforming the Heart.

 Keep Ducking | Bible Gleanings | October 11-12, 2025